 APIs

 • use the “Get-Method” through the Swagger-API

-NocoDB is not just a user-friendly no-code platform for working with data — it also includes powerful tools for automation and integration.
+NocoDB is not just a user-friendly no-code platform for working with data, it also includes powerful tools for automation and integration.
 Two of the most important features in this area are APIs and Webhooks.
+These tools make it possible to create very extensive and complex applications.
+We will therefore only briefly mention and understand how they work, as using them would require a separate lesson.

+APIs